Ridership

-In public transportation, patronage or ridership refers to the number of people using a transit service.
+In public transportation, ridership refers to the number of people using a transit service.
 It is often summed or otherwise aggregated over some period of time for a given service or set of services and used as a benchmark of success or usefulness.
 Common statistics include the number of people served by an entire transit system in a year and the number of people served each day by a single transit line.

 The concept should not be confused with the maximum capacity of a particular vehicle or transit line.